-Average Total Development Costs Per Household for New Construction
+Efficiency Measure: Average Total Development Costs Per Unit for New Construction

-A measure that tracks the average total development costs per unit of Mortgage Revenue Bond (MRB) new multifamily construction.
+A measure that tracks the average total development costs per unit of new multifamily construction funded by Mortgage Revenue Bonds (MRB).

 This measure identifies the costs associated with developing affordable housing units.